elly-hacen/ToR-Middle-Relay-Setup-Guide/README.md

 ### Note

 For Debian users, the procedure is similar, except for the installation of Tor.
-This guide is specifically tailored for Arch Linux users (i.e., "I use Arch btw ⚜️").
+This guide is specifically tailored for Arch Linux users (i.e., "i use Arch btw ⚜️").